osstotalsoft/generator-webapp-rocket/README.md

 5. Application theme.
 There is a list of available themes you can choose from.
 6. Whether to generate default helm files or not.
 7. If you choose to include default helm files you would also be prompted to specify a name for your helm chart.
 A valid helm chart name, only includes lower case letters, digits and '-' separators!
 No special characters and whitespace are allowed and do not start or end with a separator!
-8. Identity client name, configured in Identity SaaS for your new application.
-9. Identity scopes.
-10. Identity authority.
-11. Use rights.
+8. Use rights.
 By default is set to false.
 This will also generate a `GET_USER_DATA` query that loads the users rights. (see the query below)
-12. Include multi-tenancy.
+9. Include multi-tenancy.
 By default is set to false.
+10. Would you like to include quick start examples?
+If so, some end to end examples will be included in your new generated project to help you get started.
-13. What package manager you wish to use to install the application dependencies. (npm or yarn).
+11. What package manager you wish to use to install the application dependencies. (npm or yarn).

 If you would like to start the application, simply run `npm start` in the newly created folder, otherwise you can begin editing and writing your application!